gotchoices/ChipNet/doc/discovery.md

   * Mitigations:
     * [x] Maximum depth will be eventually reached, and is checked by all nodes
 * Statistics hiding - not disclosing the true accumulation of stats from sub-queries
-  * Incentives - Reduces apparent costs
+  * Incentives: Reduces apparent costs
   * Mitigations:
     * [ ] Perhaps the cost associated with a successful result is based on an assumed cost per path depth, rather than reported statistics.
-* Not de-prioritizing based on cumulative costs
-  * Disincentives - accumulates high costs against small pool of sub-nodes
 * Lazy nodes - don't search or propagate requests
-  * Incentives - minimizes resource expenditures
+  * Incentives: minimizes resource expenditures
-  * Disincentives - does not accomplish transactions
+  * Disincentives: does not accomplish transactions
+* Liars - indicate false paths
+  * Incentives: Be used as a pathway
+  * Mitigations: Will not achieve transaction promise - waste of resources
 * Denial of service - unnecessary queries
-  * Disincentives - accumulates costs uselessly
+  * Disincentives: accumulates costs uselessly
+* Not de-prioritizing based on cumulative costs
+  * Disincentives: accumulates high costs against small pool of sub-nodes

+Why participate?

+Lift:
+* Originator - make payment, clear balances [term?]
+* Terminus (target) - get paid, clear balances
+* Intermediate - clear balances, network intelligence [failures, successes, frequency - through partners]
+* 3rd party Referee - subscription payment?
+Goodwill?
+Promotion?
+* Comms relays - network intelligence - speeds up further transactions